π•pistrelle features :

 Overnight / multi-night unattended field recording :

-- Onboard Real-Time Clock must be set by AudioMoth smartphone app to allow recording - download for iOS here and for Google Play here
+- Onboard Real-Time Clock (must be set by either pipistrelle app or AudioMothapp to allow recording) - download AudioMoth for iOS here and for Google Play here, download pipistrelle for iPhone and iPad here

 - Overnight mode triggered by triple-click of right button, acknowledged by a recognisable flash pattern